meshboy/socket-chat-dynamodb/READme.md

 `Add new account to server`

-#### please note: a user that wants to use admoni needs to be added to the db
+#### please note: a user that wants to use this system needs to be added to the db as only the id would be stored

 `POST /user`